AlistairTomori1/HackPad/README.md

 # My HackPad

 My HackPad is a 6-key (2x3) macropad built around the Seeed XIAO RP2040.
 It includes an EC11 rotary encoder for quick control and a 0.91 inch 128x32 I2C OLED display for status and layer info.
-The goal was a compact daily-driver pad for editing and media control with a clean, beginner-friendly KiCad design.

 ## Features
 - 6x MX-style keys (2 columns x 3 rows matrix)